Posted on 21 February 2022

 What will larger slats offer?

-Opting for a larger size such as our 89mm or 114mm slats, means that there will be fewer slats within your panels and therefore, let in more light.
+Opting for a larger size, such as our 89mm or 114mm slats, means that there will be fewer slats within your panels and, therefore, they will let in more light.
 We find that larger slats are popular with customers that want to achieve more of a contemporary look where less fuss and optimal natural light is preferred.
-The extra light does mean a little less privacy than the smaller sizes, making them ideally suited to communal spaces such as living room bay windows shutters and large, multi-purpose kitchens that are typically the social hub of the house.
+The extra light does mean a little less privacy than the smaller sizes, making them ideally suited to communal spaces such as living room bay window shutters and large, multi-purpose kitchens that are typically the social hub of the house.

 Can you replace slats on plantation shutters?